domluna/JuliaFormatter.jl/docs/src/config.md

 ## Search Rule

-`.JuliaFormatter.toml` will be searched _up_ from the directory of the file begin formatted.
+`.JuliaFormatter.toml` will be searched _up_ from the directory of the file being formatted.
 So if you have:
 ```
 dir